Assistance with bills from Las Vegas and Clark County Salvation Army.

 The Salvation Army tries to meet human needs without discrimination of religion, race, or background.
 Depending on funding and available resources, they may be able to provide some or all of the following services.
-Food, bus tokens, disaster services, clothing, homeless prevention services, furniture, shelter, mental health services, Angel Tree, Adopt a family, tutoring, household goods, transitional housing, utility bill assistance, and health card assistance.
+There is a free food, bank as well as bus tokens.
+There are also disaster services, clothing, homeless prevention services, furniture, shelter, mental health services, Angel Tree, as well as the Christmas Adopt a family program.
+Other resources from the Las Vegas Salvation Army includes tutoring, household goods, transitional housing, utility bill assistance, a low cost Family Store and health card assistance.

 As with almost all services provided in any category, utility and cooling bill assistance is only issued when someone meets guidelines and when funds are available.
 Individuals who are applying will need to prove their hardship too, by providing social security cards for self and all members of household, current photo ID, and copy of the shut off notice as well as the current utility bill.
 Applicants need to be faced with an imminent disconnection, and families can only apply for financial assistance with utility bills once a year.
 This program can’t be combined with funds from other agencies.